Amblin Entertainment Logo

 The Amblin Entertainment logo is iconic and creative.
-It demonstrates a flight of imagination, a pursuit of a dream, and vividly characterizes the founder of the film company and the orientation of the films, which are always captivating and unusual.
+It demonstrates a flight of imagination and a pursuit of a dream.
+It vividly characterizes the film company’s founder and the film’s orientation, both of which are always captivating and unusual.

 Amblin Entertainment: Brand overview